Skip to content ↓

 November

 In DT, we are working towards making our own pneumatic monsters using syringes and plastic tubing.
-Last week, we explored a range of pneumatic toys and looked at how they work.
+The children enjoyed exploring a range of pneumatic toys and looked at how they work.
 It was great fun launching rockets, releasing cars and racing horses!
+The children are now busy planning and designing their own monsters, incorporating a pneumatic system and are really excited to make them in a couple of weeks.

 October

-We have been enjoying learning about the Ancient Egyptians this half-term, and the children have written some excellent non-chronological reports about human and physical features of Ancient Egypt.
+We have been enjoying learning about the Ancient Egyptians this half term and have written some excellent non-chronological reports about human and physical features of Ancient Egypt.

-We used a digital paint programme to create pyramid pictures and have been learning how to draw a 3D pyramid and add shading and tone to create a realistic image.
+In Art, we have been learning how to draw a 3D pyramid and add shading and tone to create a realistic images.
+The children completed their final unique piece this week and they look amazing!

-The children had a go at writing their own hieroglyphic messages using the Ancient Egyptian writing code.
+The children had a go at writing the god or goddess name in hieroglyphics using the Ancient Egyptian writing code.
 The symbols are much trickier to write than our letters!

-In computing we have been learning about online safety and how every time we go online we live a ‘digital footprint’.
-We know how important it is to keep ourselves online and to think about the information we share with others.
+In computing we have been learning about online safety and how every time we go online we leave a ‘digital footprint’.
+We know how important it is to keep ourselves safe online and to think about the information we share with others.

 September